SGM Degree / Materials Science and Engineering

 2013–2015: DUT in Hotel and Restaurant Management

 “The DUT in Materials Science and Engineering provided me with both theoretical knowledge and technical skills, particularly in the area of composite materials, which allowed me to hit the ground running as soon as I joined the company.
 In fact, a significant part of my job involves conducting mechanical tests (tensile, flexural, compression, etc.) similar to those I performed during the DUT.
-Today, I feel completely at ease in my work, where I am constantly improving from a technical standpoint and where my knowledge of materials serves me well on a daily basis.”
+Today, I feel completely at ease in my role, where I’m constantly improving technically and where my knowledge of materials is put to use every day.”

 Quality Control – Process